elastic/support-diagnostics/README.md

 elasticsearch-support-diagnostics
 =================================

-_Note:_ This branch is for the java rewrite of the support plugin.
+**_Note:_ This branch is for the java rewrite of the support plugin.
+Please do not use this in production, use the master branch. **

 support-diagnostics is an elasticsearch plugin designed to assist users with gathering diagnostic data about their cluster and nodes.